How to keep a house warmer in winter. Easy tips and solutions. Plus one way to keep the heat in and allow natural light to shine through.

 - Close doors to unused rooms.

-- Make sure there are no drafts coming in around your windows, and if so, use caulking or pool noodles.
+- Make sure there are no drafts coming in around your windows, if so, use caulking to close the gaps.

 - Make sure your furniture isn’t covering any vents or baseboards.

 - Garage door insulation– For anyone that has a living space above your garage you might want to look into garage door insulation.
-Since we at one time used our garage as a man cave, we added insulation and noticed a difference immediately.
+Since at one time used our garage as a man cave, we added garage door insulation and noticed a difference in the comfort level inside the garage.

 BUBBLE WRAP WINDOWS